laravel/docs/upgrade.md

 </div>

-In addition, you may remove `doctrine/dbal` composer dependency, as Laravel is not dependent to this package anymore.
+In addition, you may remove the `doctrine/dbal` Composer dependency if you have previously added it to your application, as Laravel is no longer dependent on this package.

 <a name="collections"></a>
 ### Collections